-As an Internet class, students will be expected to do the following: Read all the material the instructor presents Read the textbook as assigned Complete all assignments, online tests, and participate in Canvas Discussion Information for Online Classes
+As an Internet class, the students will be expected to do the following:

+- Read all the material the instructor presents - Read the textbook as assigned - Prepare all assignments posted in Canvas and MindTap

+Information for Online Classes

 Late work will not be accepted.
 Grades are earned based on performance and not effort.
 Grades are earned, they are not given.